martinbenes1996/martinbenes1996.github.io/_posts/2023-12-20-sazka_lottery.md

     - logic
 ---

-Sportka is a popular lottery in Czechia, with an average superjackpot over 100M CZK.
+*Sportka* is a popular lottery in Czechia, with an average superjackpot over 100M CZK.
 What is the chance of winning the lottery?
 How much one loses by long-term betting?
-Today, we shall answer these questions.
+Today, we shall answer these questions, this time using R.

 ## Ticket

 A Sazka lottery ticket shown below contains 10 identical columns, each with numbers 1-49.
-In each round of Sportka, 6 distinct numbers are drawn from 1-49.
+In each round of *Sportka*, 6 distinct numbers are drawn from 1-49.
 Better selects 6 numbers in the column, the reward depends on how many chosen numbers were drawn.

 <img src="/img/sazka_lottery/ticket.png" style="display: block; width: 30em; margin-left: auto; margin-right: auto;"/>

 A bottom-right corner of each ticket contains a unique number.
-Apart from ticket identification, this number is also used for a supplementary game "Šance".
+Apart from ticket identification, this number is also used for a supplementary game *Šance*.
 A 6-digit number is drawn, and the reward for Šance is based on length of matched suffix digits with the ticket identifier.

 The ticket is used for 2 draws, each connected with different rewards.